Carrefour bets on store bosses in French revamp

-PARIS A cultural shift is underway at Europe's largest retailer, Carrefour (CARR.PA), as bosses at its French stores get more freedom after years of control from headquarters near Paris.
+PARIS, March 12 A cultural shift is underway at Europe's largest retailer, Carrefour, as bosses at its French stores get more freedom after years of control from headquarters near Paris.

 Empowering local managers is part of retail veteran Georges Plassat's 10-month old effort to revive the monolithic retailer, under siege from more agile competitors such as Leclerc and Intermarche.